-Duncan McWilliam has penned a column for the April 2018 issue of Broadcast TECH
+Duncan McWilliam has penned a column about defining new ways of working for the April 2018 issue of Broadcast TECH magazine

 "Ultimately, my feeling is that if you're happy, you're productive."